MalachiHibbins/IMU/LabBook/_build/html/_sources/5IMU.md

 # 5 Example: Attitude using a gyroscope and accelerometer
-This section involves calculating the attitude of an object (yaw-pitch-roll), using real world sensor data.
+This section calculating the attitude of an object (yaw-pitch-roll), using real world sensor data.
 Firstly using the gyroscope to measure the angular velocity and then using Euler's method for integration to obtain a prediction for the attitude, then improving this using a kalman filter, however this estimate drifts and becomes less accurate over time.
-To improve it we implement sensor fusion using our kalman filter, which combines gyroscope data with accelerometer data.
+To reduce drift accelerometer is used and the Kalman filter fuses data from the accelerometer and gyroscope.

+The code for this section can be found in [here](https://github.com/MalachiHibbins/IMU/tree/main/5IMU).
+The code is broken up into 3 files: `Test.py` which runs the filter and plots the results; `AdvKalman.py` which contains the kalman filter algorithm; and `Integrate.py` which contains the integration algorithm which calculates the attitude without the kalman filter.

+This example and data was provided by Dr Shane Ross a link to the video can be found [here](https://www.youtube.com/watch?v=DbE4PMgqp3s&t=2152s).

 ## 5.1 Euler's method